 Washington Administrative Code (WAC) - Rules and regulations for all state agencies

-The consumption of food and beverages is prohibited in all public areas of the library.
+The consumption of food and beverages is prohibited in most public areas of the library.
 This includes, but is not limited to:

 Exception: Users may carry and drink from a no-spill container, such as a cup or bottle with a lid.
 Users may be asked to leave their food and open beverage containers at the Circulation Desk.